The best smartphones

 - We’ve researched and tested dozens of smartphones to bring you the best ones you can buy.

-- Among the current iPhone models, the iPhone 11 is our top pick, while the Pixel 4, OnePlus 7T, and Pixel 3a are great Android options in their respective price ranges.
+- Among the current iPhone models, the iPhone 11 is our top pick, while the Pixel 4, OnePlus 7T, Pixel 3a, and Samsung Galaxy S20 are great Android options in their respective price ranges.

-- We look forward to testing the Samsung Galaxy S20 when it arrives in early March, but we can’t fully recommend it until we have it in our hands.

 We’ve come a long way since the Nokia 8110 flip phone made its Hollywood debut in a little film called “The Matrix,” in 1999.
 It’s hard to believe that less than a decade later, Apple would start a revolution with what is considered to be the first modern smartphone, the iPhone.
 Today, smartphones are everywhere and they have never been more powerful or better looking.